Computing leaky Lamb waves for waveguides between elastic half-spaces using spectral collocation: Results and Discussion

 \section{Results and Discussion}

-We now utilise our SCM method to retrieve the dispersion curves and attenuation characteristics of leaky and non-radiating modes in an elastic waveguide in contact with two elastic solid half-spaces.
-The obtained dispersion curves and attenuation plots are then verified against the commercially-available software DISPERSE while the dispersion curves are also validated against FE simulations of elastic wave propagation using Pogo.
+We now utilise our SCM method to retrieve the dispersion and attenuation curves of leaky and non-leaky modes in an elastic waveguide in contact with two elastic half-spaces.
+The obtained dispersion and attenuation plots are then verified against the commercially-available software DISPERSE while the dispersion curves are also validated against FE simulations of elastic wave propagation using Pogo.